-- systematic quantitative identification of components
+- Systematic quantitative identification of plasmodesmata components

-- their localization and dynamics
+- Localization and dynamics of plasmodesmata components

-- structures and molecular building blocks of diverse plasmodesmatal types
+- Structures and molecular building blocks of diverse plasmodesmatal types

-- transport and signaling mechanisms
+- Transport and signaling mechanisms of plasmodesmata

-We expect breakthrough discoveries and completely new understanding of plasmodesmatal function and evolution.
+We expect breakthrough discoveries and a completely new understanding of plasmodesmatal function and evolution.
 Since plasmodesmata play key roles in nutrient allocation and virus spread, we lay the basis for novel biotech solutions in agriculture.

 Our research team around Manuel Miras at the Heinrich Heine University Düsseldorf has identified 20 plasmodesmata core proteins.
 They compared the previously published plasmodesmatal proteomes of four different plant species (Fernandez-Calvino et al., 2011; Kraner et al., 2017; Leijon et al., 2018; Brault et al., 2019).
 20 candidates were common to all four proteomes and may, thus, constutitute plasmodesmata core proteins.
 The manuscript by Miras et al. is submitted.
 The list of all analyzed proteins can be downloaded here.

 Core Plasmodesmatal Proteome.
 The Venn diagram displays the number of proteins overlapping between four previously published plasmodesmatal proteomes.